Last updated: March 26, 2026

 6) Third-party services

-Rewrite may integrate with GitHub OAuth and Stripe Checkout.
+Rewrite may integrate with GitHub OAuth, Stripe Checkout, and PostHog (site analytics when configured).
 Those services have their own privacy terms.
 We only request the minimum scopes needed for sign-in and repo access flow.

 7) Contact